Fiserv/SnapPay/docs/apis-with-user-interaction.md

+# APIs with User Interaction

-# User Interaction APIs are used for the following use cases
+## User Interaction APIs are used for the following use cases

 1. Use SnapPay iFrame/Popup Form to authorize an amount using a saved or new credit card.
 The SnapPay iFrame will optionally display the following based on application configuration: ability to list, select, delete, edit or add a card.
     To implement, use authorizationtype=”A” (Authorize) on API GetRequestID.